This post may contain affiliate links. Please read our disclosure policy.

 For the creamy tuna salad dressing:

-I love this creamy Greek yogurt avocado dressing that I used in this tuna pasta salad.
-A dressing you can use in many other recipes.
-Even salads!
-Yummy!
+I love this creamy Greek yogurt avocado dressing that I used in this salad.
+A dressing you can use in many other recipes, too, and not just this recipe.
 Below is a list of ingredients you will need for the dressing.
 Full measurements are listed further down below in the recipe card.

 - Avocado: you need a very ripe avocado because it needs to be soft enough to blend and have that rich, creamy texture.